CyBeRoni/mi-poop-mail/README.md

 * /srv/mail/passwd/&lt;domain&gt;: users per domain, formatted as user:passwd where passwd can be had using 'doveadm pw'
 * /srv/mail/aliases/&lt;domain&gt;: aliases per domain, formatted as user:destination

 TLS certificates from Let's Encrypt are used.
-They are stored on the delegated dataset in /srv/mail/ssl/acme.
-Acmetool is used to request them.
-By default the dovecot primary_hostname and system hostname are requested in a single cert.
+They are stored on the delegated dataset in /srv/mail/ssl/dehydrated, along with the configuration for Dehydrated which is used to request them.
+To request certificates, add them to `domains.txt` in the above mentioned directory.
+By default, `dns-01` verification is used.
-To request more certificates, use `acmetool want`.

 Exim keeps its spool in /srv/mail/exim/spool so it is preserved upon reprovision.
 Also there are some configuration lists in /srv/mail/exim/conf: